When does a home equity loan make sense? | CNN Underscored

 Home equity loans: How to qualify

 The first step in applying for a home equity loan is having enough equity in your home to qualify.
-Generally speaking, most home equity lenders will only let you borrow up to 85 percent of your home’s value in total between your mortgage and a home equity loan.
+Generally speaking, most home equity lenders will only let you borrow up to 85% of your home’s value in total between your mortgage and a home equity loan.

 For example, if your home is currently worth $400,000, you could owe a total of $340,000 on your mortgage and a home equity loan.
 So if you already owe $300,000 on your home, you could qualify to cash out another $40,000 with a home equity loan.